 Amazon Prime has become an indispensable companion for online shoppers.
 The service, which costs $119 per year, offers free two-day shipping to more than 100 million subscribers.
 But the benefits don't end there.
 Amazon frequently adds perks to keep its existing customers happy and attract new shoppers.
-Last year, the online retailer announced free 2-hour Whole Foods deliveries via its Prime Now service.
-Prime members can also apply for an Amazon Visa card that offers 5 percent back on Whole Foods purchases.
+Prime members, for instance, get exclusive discounts at Whole Foods stores nationwide.

 Arguably the most important Amazon Prime perk is its shipping offer.
 Amazon Prime customers get free two-day shipping through the service, and can get overnight shipping for as little as $2.99 per item.
+At times, overnight shipping can even be free.
+(This frequently happens during the holiday/Black Friday season).
 Amazon also offers same-day delivery on qualifying orders in certain cities, as well as special offers on products with its “no-rush shipping,” which Prime customers can choose if they’re willing to wait a bit longer for an item.

 Amazon’s Prime Video has become a real competitor in the streaming-video market, thanks to popular original series like “Transparency,” which has won several EMMY awards.
 In addition to original programming, the streaming service, which comes free with a Prime subscription, offers a wide range of network and broadcast television content, as well as lots of free movies.

 Another Prime benefit for foodies is lower pricing at Whole Foods.
-Prime members will soon be able to enjoy lower prices at Whole Foods stores.
+Prime members receive exclusive 10 percent off discounts on select items at all Whole Foods stores nationwide.
+This program first debuted in Florida earlier this spring.
+Examples of discounts include baby back pork ribs for $4.99/lb. ($5/lb. off), wild caught Sockeye salmon for $13.99/lb. ($6/lb. off), organic red cherries for $3.99/lb. ($2/lb. off), and 25 percent off bulk items like nuts and granola.
 In addition, some Whole Foods stores now double as Amazon lockers where Prime members can pick up and make returns.

 Prime Reading is a relatively new perk that allows users to read more than a thousand books, magazines, comics, and other content for free.
 Best of all, there is no limit on how much content Prime subscribers consume and on which device they decide to read it.
 Think of Prime Reading as a one-stop shop for heavy readers to get access to the content they care about – and not have to pay for it in the process.